royreznik/linear-cli/README.md

 ## Releasing

-This project uses GitHub Actions to automatically build and publish the package to PyPI when a new release is created.
+This project uses GitHub Actions to automatically build and publish the package to PyPI when a new release is created or when manually triggered.

 ### Creating a Release

+#### Option 1: Create a GitHub Release

 1. Update the version in `pyproject.toml`
 2. Create a new tag with the version number: